Foundations of Cyber Hygiene: 12 Essential Steps to Protect Your Business

 4. Limit Access with Least Privilege

-Only give employees access to what they absolutely need to do their jobs.
+Only give employees access to what they absolutely need to do they jobs.
 For example, your marketing team doesn’t need access to payroll nor does payroll need access to your leads list.

 This reduces risk of human error or malicious activity.